 The Minbie Steam Steriliser & Dryer makes sterilising baby bottles and teats very easy as it automates most of the process and uses natural steam to kill microorganisms.

-To use the Minbie Steam Steriliser & Dryer, simply put your clean baby bottles and teats into the unit and add clean water according to the instructions.
+To use the Minbie Steam Steriliser & Dryer, simply put up to 9 clean baby bottles, teats & accessories into the unit and add clean water according to the instructions.
 Then switch the unit on and leave it to do it's work.
 Our steriliser will automatically turn off when done & keeps bottles sterile for up to 24 hours saving you time and space.

 - This sterilisation method is very simple to use.